tangbao/RU-Thesis-Dissertation-Latex-Template/README.md

 **!!!
 READ THE COMMENTS CAREFULLY IN TEMPLATES !!!**

 You can find the latest stable version of this template from [releases](https://github.com/tangbao/RU-Thesis-Dissertation-Latex-Template/releases/).
-The latest dev version of this template is available by cloning this repo or clicking Code - Download ZIP on GitHub.

 This template is tested on [Overleaf](https://overleaf.com).
 There might be issues if you are using local LaTex editors (see [#2](https://github.com/tangbao/RU-Thesis-Dissertation-Latex-Template/issues/2)).

 To start on Overleaf, please log into your account first, then click New Project - Upload Project - Select/drag a .zip file, and upload the .zip file you downloaded, to start your excellent work.

-To start locally, simply clone this repo or extract the .zip file you get, and use your LaTeX editor to start the project.

 The main LaTeX file is `thesis.tex`.

+The latest dev version of this template is available by cloning this repo or clicking Code - Download ZIP on GitHub.
+Make sure the tex files are put under the root of your work directory (i.e., not in a subfolder), otherwise there might be some issues (e.g., List of Abbreviations page (Page vii) might be blank except the page number), see [#2](https://github.com/tangbao/RU-Thesis-Dissertation-Latex-Template/issues/2) for more information.

 ## Make Contributions / Report Bugs